asiaantczak/bank_tech_test/README.md

 Other gems used
 --------
-Rubocop for detecting styling offences
+Rubocop for detecting style offences
 SimpleCov for code coverage - (100.0%) covered